konraifen88/thesis-examples/devBox/README.md

     <username>:<password>@<proxy>:<port>

-If you are using cntlm to config your proxy, please chekout branch: cntlm_config
+If you are using cntlm to config your proxy, please chekout branch: cntlm

 To be able to run behind a proxy, you have to install the vagrant-proxyconf plugin using: